rob550-docs/rob550-docs.github.io/docs/getting-started/mbot-system-setup.md

     <img src="https://d29g4g2dyqv443.cloudfront.net/sites/default/files/akamai/embedded/images/jetsonNano/gettingStarted/Jetson_Nano-Getting_Started-Setup-Insert_microSD-B01.png" alt="Image from NVIDIA" style="max-width:300px;"/>
     </a>

-2. Plug in mouse, keyboard, Ethernet cable, HDMI cable with external monitor.
+2. Plug in mouse, keyboard, Ethernet cable (Or Wifi dongle), HDMI cable with external monitor.
 3. Turn on the power bank and ensure that the power cables are connected as per the assembly guide.

 If everything runs successfully, you will have an Ubuntu20 system ready for use.